 The Para Athletics World Championships is the world's premier para athletics event established by the International Paralympic Committee.
 The first Championships was held in Berlin, Germany in 1994, and since the fifth Championships in Christchurch, New Zealand in 2011, it has been held every two years.

-The Kobe Games were scheduled to be held in 2021, but were forced to be postponed twice due to the global pandemic of the new coronavirus.
+The Kobe Championships was scheduled to be held in 2021, but was forced to be postponed twice due to the global covid-19 pandemic.
 Finally, in May 2024, it will be held in Kobe for the first time in East Asia.
-Disabled and able-bodied people will work together to “connect” the excitement of the “Tokyo 2020 Paralympics” and the growing interest in parasports to the next generation, “expand” the circle of exchange through sports, and bring people with disabilities and others together.
-We are aiming for a tournament that “recommends” urban development that is easy for everyone to live in.
+People both with and without impairments will work together to connect the excitement of the Tokyo 2020 Paralympics and the growing interest in para-sports to the next generation, expand the circle of exchange through sports, and bring people with and without impairments together.
+We are aiming for a Championships that promotes urban development that is easy for everyone to live in.

 The "Kobe Universiade Memorial Stadium", official venue for the Championships, is one of Japan's leading multi-purpose stadiums, which was built in conjunction with the 1985 Summer Universiade.
 It was also used as a venue for the 1989 Kobe FESPIC Games.